 With the passage of time it became increasingly clear in the U.S. that Prohibition was failing.
-But much worse, that it was counterproductive.
-That is. it was worse than no Prohibition.
+But much worse, that it was counter productive.
+That is, it was worse than nothing.
 It was causing very serious problems.

-- Promoted drinking in often dangerous illegal establishments.
+- Promoted drinking in often dangerous illegal venues.

-- Led to the widespread production of moonshine that sometimes contained toxins that caused blindness, paralysis and even death.
+- Led to the widespread production of moonshine.
+It sometimes contained toxins that caused blindness, paralysis and even death.

 - Contributed to the rapid growth of organized crime.